 However, to do it successfully, you first must ensure that the floor is in good condition and choose the right paint.

 Although most paint looks similar, each type of garage floor paint will bond differently with your epoxy floor coating.

 - Don’t paint over epoxy that’s cracked or peeling.
 New paint will not adhere to a damaged surface.
 If your floor’s surface is peeling, cracked, or flaking, grind it down and repair it before painting your floor.

 - Use non-skid granules in the mix to avoid slipping.
 Painted epoxy floors can be slippery.
 If you want to reduce the chances of a slip and fall occurring in your garage, using some non-skid granules and epoxy texture on the paint is a good idea.

 - Work quickly.
-Once you have mixed the hardener and epoxy paint, you won’t have a lot of time before the mixture cakes and becomes harder to apply on the surface.
+Once you have mixed the hardener and epoxy resin, you typically have around 30 minutes to use it before it hardens.

-- Talk to a professional.
+- Seek Professional help.
 Is your garage floor epoxy too damaged?
-Are you unsure of what paint to use?
+Do you need help deciding what paint to use?
 Get advice from an expert to prevent wasting your time and resources.
-If you don’t want to undertake the project on your own, you can also outsource the job to them to ensure it is done perfectly.
+If you don’t want to do the project on your own, local epoxy flooring specialists can help ensure your floor is done perfectly.